mehedibhai101/Ad-hoc_Business_Analytics/README.md

-# 📊 Project Background: End-to-End Retail Analytics for Omniretail
+# 📊 Project Background: OmniRetail Strategic Ad-Hoc Audit

-**Omniretail Pvt Ltd** is a dynamic retail conglomerate operating across the electronics, clothing, home & kitchen, and grocery sectors.
-As the company scales its operations across four major African regions (North, South, East, West), the leadership team is grappling with **"Profitless Growth"**, revenue is rising, but operational inefficiencies and customer churn are eroding margins.
+**OmniRetail Pvt Ltd** is a diversified retail powerhouse operating across the African continent in the **Electronics, Clothing, Home & Kitchen, and Grocery** sectors.
+Despite a strong footprint in four major regions (North, South, East, West), the company was hit by a wave of operational friction: underperforming stores, high return rates in premium lines, and a visible misalignment between foot traffic and actual profitability.

-This project leverages a robust dataset of **500 transaction records** (representing a sample of **$18.5 Million** in revenue) to diagnose the health of the retail ecosystem.
-As a Lead Retail Analyst, my objective was to move beyond simple sales reporting to uncover the **"Regional Fractures"** and **"Retention Voids"** threatening long-term sustainability.
-The analysis serves as a strategic playbook for the C-Suite to transition from a "Spray-and-Pray" expansion model to a **Precision-Retail** strategy.
+**The mission was to move from "Observation" to "Optimization."** Originally, stakeholders tasked me with answering **9 fundamental business questions**.
+However, I recognized that these only scratched the surface.
+I proactively engineered **6 additional strategic questions** to bridge the gap between raw data and actionable recovery.
+This comprehensive **15-question audit** was designed to provide a surgical roadmap to stabilize the North region and fix the "Return Crisis" in Electronics.

 Insights and recommendations are provided on the following key areas: